DeclanWJ/AI-Final-Project/README.md

   Created Final Report copy in open leaf, and started editing Coded the ability to find the closest trees and tell us what it is and where it is

+  Meeting #2 (3/28/2021)
+  Progress:
+    -Made agent find the nearest tree and go cut it down.
+    *How do we make the agent go to the best tree, not necessarily the closest. (has to go around walls and take a longer path, while passing other trees)
+    -Include some sort of epsilon?
+Where he may chose to explore and go to a random tree, or randomly deposit the resources.

+  TO DO:
+    -Conditions for being high enough level, having an axe, someone else interacting with the tree -Finding the real closest tree , not having to go around walls -Q-Learning :
+      + Actions : (go to tree, chop tree, deposit)
+      + Rewards : (gold , amount of lumber, experience)
+      + Punishments : (time, distance)
+    -Select starting space and create episode of cutting trees and depositing, learn based on how good they are.